corenel/corenel.github.io.bak/source/_posts/CodeSchool-ES2015.md

   console.log( name ); // Sam Tyler Brook
 }

-// Objects That Don?t Work With for...of
-let post = {
+// Objects That Don't Work With for...of let post = {
   title: "New Features in JS",
   replies: 19,